-Throughout the memoir of Mary Bradbury, her enjoyment of the community spirit which existed within Cottardale is present throughout.
+Mary Bradbury’s enjoyment of the community spirit which existed within Cottardale is present throughout her memoir.
 A particular example of this are the community events which take place during her childhood, such as the “fifth of November bonfire at Dreibeck”.
-This coincides with the rise of mass entertainment within society which encouraged large fun organised events across the nation.
 The week long celebrations of the bonfire is clearly a proud moment within the community, as she states that “tribute was exacted from every farm”, and failure to do so resulted in “no member of such a family might attend” the festivities.
+Regina Gagnier suggested that “Most working-class autobiographies begin not with a family lineage or a birthdate but rather with an apology for their author’s ordinariness”.
+Although Mary does not start in a chronological fashion, this is not the case when it comes to Mary’s memoir.
+She fills her memoir with the excitement of her childhood, showcased perfectly with the celebrations Mary’s community hold for Bonfire Night.

-It is the seriousness of the festival which brings the sense of pride within the community.
-Although they may not be the wealthiest it is clear with these rules and guidelines that there is an order to the event, forcing each family to contribute to their wider society.
+Jonathan Rose stated that “autobiographies will probably prove to be the richest sources for a history of audiences”, and this statement proves to be true regarding Mary’s memoir.
+Her words and memories are facts behind the lives of children who were born in the early 20th century, showcasing the strong feeling of togetherness which existed within the community during this time period.
+It is the seriousness of the festival which brings the sense of pride, particularly shown with the length of time that Mary reminisces on this festival.
+Although they may not be the wealthiest, it is clear with these rules and guidelines that there is an order to the event, forcing each family to contribute to their wider society.
 It is the feel of a broader family which brings the strong bond which lies within their community.
 This is clear in the Life and Labour blog, where the community pulls together to bring the farm the best harvest possible, showing that it is not just recreational activities where the people use their togetherness for the common good.

 In the early 1900’s the amount of hours people worked were reduced, along with the introduction of bank holidays and the rise in wage resulted in more recreational events such as Cottardale’s bonfire week of celebrations.
 This along with the rise of organised sports, such as football resulted in more family and personal time for the individual.
 Mary clearly has fond memories of the new introductions to everyday life, as she reminisces with a sense of nostalgia.